zzirving/artifact-directory/README.md

      `artifact-directory-template` repository (this will allow us to get the latest version of your report and title/abstract).
    * `project-repository` contains the GitHub URL to your project's code repository.
 This is the repository we will use to evaluate your code.
-   * `dockerhub-repository` contains the DockerHub username, DockerHub repository name, and tag for reproducing your project.
-If you did not use Docker, you must still provide a DockerHub username and repository name; just use the [default data science image](https://hub.docker.com/r/ucsdets/datahub-base-notebook) created by UCSD ETS.
    * `project-website-url` contains the URL to your public-facing project website (likely ending in .github.io/<some project name>).
    * `project-website-code` contains the GitHub URL to your project website's source code (if it's the same as your code repository,